Torus actions on rationally elliptic manifolds: Preliminaries

 associated to the universal $G$-bundle, where $X_G = EG \x_G X = (EG \x X)/G$ is the quotient of $EG \x X$ by the (free) diagonal $G$ action.
 The space $X_G$ is called the \emph{Borel construction} corresponding to the action $\Phi$.
 Furthermore, as $EG$ is contractible, $EG \x X$ is homotopy equivalent to $X$ and the principal $G$-bundle $G \to EG \x X \to X_G$ yields, up to homotopy, a $G$-bundle

 The \emph{equivariant cohomology} of $X$ with respect to the action $\Phi$ and with coefficients in a ring $R$ is given by $H^*_G(X ; R) = H^*(X_G; R)$, i.e. the ordinary $R$-cohomology of the Borel construction $X_G$.
-In particular, if $X$ is compact, then the action $\Phi$ is almost free if and only if $\dim_\Q H^*_G(X ; \Q) < \infty$ \cite[Prop.\ 4.1.7]{AP}.
+In particular, if $X$ is compact and $G$ is a torus, then the action $\Phi$ is almost free if and only if the inequality $\dim_\Q H^*_G(X ; \Q) < \infty$ holds \cite[Prop.\ 4.1.7]{AP}.